 Since modern customers value a smooth experience and easy communication with a brand, this feature is super important.
-Multichannel routing allows distributing calls and non-voice queries (like emails, webchats, etc.) between the specific agent groups based on the chosen criteria ‒ telephone number, geographic location, configured priorities of the tasks, agent teams or agents themselves customer's selection, etc. As a result, they get the best customer service from the most skilled agent.
+Multichannel routing allows distributing calls and non-voice queries (like emails, webchats, etc.) between the specific agent groups based on the chosen criteria ‒ telephone number, geographic location, configured priorities of the tasks, agent teams, or agents themselves customer's selection, etc. As a result, they get the best customer service from the most skilled agent.

-Dialers with timezone rules and flexible redialing rules
+Outbound dialers with timezone rules and flexible redialing rules

 This set of features is necessary for outbound call centers that are working with clients around the world.
-You need an autodialer that allows you to configure flexible redialing intervals after each failed dialing attempt to make sure you reach every single person in your contact list.
+You need an auto dialer that allows you to configure flexible redialing intervals after each failed dialing attempt to make sure you reach every single person in your contact list.
 However, an auto call back shouldn’t happen in the middle of the night.
 That’s why it’s awesome to have a dialer with timezone rules.

 Many organizations need contact centers to fulfill two different needs – ensure top-notch customer support and get in touch with potential clients.
 Luckily, it’s possible to kill two birds with one stone.
-Call blending feature allows agents to combine inbound and outbound campaigns in a single interface, which increases sales and improves customer satisfaction.
+The call blending feature allows agents to combine inbound and outbound campaigns in a single interface, which increases sales and improves customer satisfaction.